Building the AI brain for BDC automotive retail

 Tekion's AI BDC is a CRM-native Conversational AI module built for car dealerships - automating lead engagement, nurturing sales and service conversations, and handling repetitive follow-ups across SMS, email, chat, and voice.
 It operates 24/7, keeping communication consistent and personalised at scale, so dealership teams can focus on the conversations that truly need a human touch - enhancing efficiency.

-As Tekion's AI BDC scaled across dealerships, each with its own communication style, brand voice, and workflows -there was a growing need to configure the AI agent to reflect these differences, ensuring every dealership could deliver a personalised, consistent experience to their customers
+As Tekion's BDC scaled across dealerships, each with its own communication style, brand voice, and workflows - there was a growing need to configure the AI agent to reflect these differences, ensuring every dealership could deliver a personalised, consistent experience to their customers

 Who are we designing this for?